adityathebe/adityathebe.com/content/posts/twitter-bot-tutorial-nodejs/index.md

 }
 ```

 So basically this is all our coding part.
 We have created a twitter bot that tracks a keyword and favorites the tweet if it finds one.
-I know it’s not the most exciting bot.
+I know it's not the most exciting bot.
 I tried to focus this tutorial mainly for beginners.
 To summarize this tutorial, We have learnt to

 - Track realtime tweets
 - Make tweets
 - Follow users
 - Favorite tweets

-There’s still so much more to explore.
+There's still so much more to explore.
 Visit the [Twitter API Documentation](https://developer.twitter.com/en/docs/api-reference-index) page and try doing more on your own.

 ### 6. Deploy on Heroku

-Currently the twitter bot runs on our PC and that’s not what we want.
+Currently the twitter bot runs on our PC and that's not what we want.
 We want to run it on a server online.
 Heroku is a service that provides this facility for free.
-Of course there’re some limitation to the free package but you can get their premium packages if you want.
+Of course there're some limitation to the free package but you can get their premium packages if you want.

 #### A. Create a Heroku account

 Create an account here.
 If you create a free account then you can host up to 5 different applications.
 Once you create a new account create a new app.
-Now there’s a whole bunch of things we need to do here.
+Now there's a whole bunch of things we need to do here.
 Basically there are 3 different ways we can add our code on heroku

 - Through Heroku Command Line (_Preffered and the programmer's way_)
 - Github (_Easy way_)